wssun/LLM4CodeSummarization/README.md

 ## Datasets

-The datasets used in our experiments can be found [here](https://drive.google.com/drive/folders/1ge5S6pmQLdE2-zCNsg9WCZ1PNXMRpDI5?usp=sharing).
+The datasets used in our experiments can be found [here](https://drive.google.com/drive/folders/1ge5S6pmQLdE2-zCNsg9WCZ1PNXMRpDI5?usp=sharing), including human evaluation datasets.

 ### Build Erlang, Haskell and Prolog Dataset
 Code for building Erlang, Haskell and Prolog Dataset is in the dataset directory.